Aunyx101/Gas-Leakage-Detector-Arduino-And-Assembly-Language-Implementation/README.md

 *Read 'COAL Project Report.pdf' For More Details.

-*You Can Request For Live Demonstration Of The Project Here: https://drive.google.com/file/d/1Eu5ZqeXxQ-Q7R-5UWgdLjYKT13p5bWaw/view?usp=drive_link
+*You Can Request For Pre-Recorded Demonstration Of The Project Here: https://drive.google.com/file/d/1Eu5ZqeXxQ-Q7R-5UWgdLjYKT13p5bWaw/view?usp=drive_link